jewel-deekollu/Smart-Manhole-Monitor/README.md

 ---

-## 📜 License

-MIT License — feel free to use, modify, and improve this for your own city or university projects!

----

 ## ⭐️ Support

 If you like this project or found it useful, leave a ⭐️ on the repo and help spread the idea.

----

----

-### ✅ What You Can Do:
-- Save this into your `README.md` file.
-- Replace `"Your Name"` with your actual name.
-- Add any images in a folder called `images` and link them accordingly in the visuals section.

-Would you like me to convert this to a PDF or HTML landing page format next?
 ```